Dagorhir

-Dagorhir Battle Games was a live action role-playing game (Battle game) local to the Washington, D.C., U.S.A. metropolitan area with full-contact melee fighting and ranged combat as its primary focus.
+Dagorhir Battle Games is a live action role-playing game (battle game) originating in the United States with full-contact melee fighting and ranged combat as its primary focus.
 Fighters typically use foam weapons such as swords, flails, spears, bows and arrows, javelins, axes, and other medieval weapons.
 Participants wear period costume and are expected to stay in-character during events, although the amount of seriousness the role-playing aspect receives varies greatly by unit and chapter.